How to Comply with Tip Pooling Laws

 Thinking about implementing a mandatory tip pool?

-In more collaborative work environments, tip pooling might seem like a logical, equitable way to handle employee tips.
+In more collaborative work environments, tip pooling can be a logical, equitable way to handle employee tips.
 It can encourage teamwork, build a spirit of camaraderie, and ensure that all of your employees are fairly compensated for their hard work.

 But depending on where you’re located, tip pooling laws can get very complicated, very fast.
 A quick Google search will show you how many restaurants have found themselves at the center of costly lawsuits because they were (often unintentionally) operating illegal tip pools.